ophwug/docs/README.md

 The comma four was announced at COMMA_CON 2025.

 It is comma's first major form factor redesign.
-Instead of a large landscape phone on windshield form factor, it is now shaped like a small windshield dashcam with a much smaller display like a radar detector's display.
+Instead of a large landscape phone on windshield form factor, it is now shaped like a small windshield dashcam with a much smaller but touch GUI display about the size of a radar detector's display.

 # See Also